 If you are or you know someone struggling with infertility or miscarriage, know you are not alone.
 Mid April there is a week dedicated to National Infertility Awareness.

-This can be a heart breaking time and emotional rollercoaster.
+This can be a heartbreaking time and an emotional rollercoaster.
 Offer support, an ear to listen, or just ask them what they need or how you can help.
 If you are also struggling with depression or anxiety, please seek out help.
-You do not have to go the journal alone.
+You do not have to go on the journey alone.